NordicSemiconductor/pc-nrfconnect-rssi/README.md

 ### Firmware

 The app comes with firmwares for the supported devices that sends RSSI data over serial port.
-The source code for these firmwares can be found in [fw/src](fw/src), and is included as hex files in [fw/](fw/).
+The source code for these firmwares can be found in [fw/src](fw/src), and are included as hex files in [fw/](fw/).
 When selecting a device, the app will program the chip with a corresponding hex file (unless the firmware has not already been programmed).

 The serial port communication from the app to the firmware is simply a few ASCII commands for starting, stopping, and adjusting settings.
 From the firmware to the app there is a binary flow of 3 bytes: `[0xff, channel_number, rssi]`.